mortenalbertsen/CodingChallengePhraseFinder/README.md

 ## Short description of solution

-Out of preference I chose to build this as an Xcode-project, initially targeting an iOS-app, later targeting a traditional Mac-app.
+- Out of preference I chose to build this as an Xcode-project, initially targeting an iOS-app, later targeting a traditional Mac-app.

-The relevant logic for the "cracking" of the anagrams are isolated in class `AnagramHelper.swift`.
+- The relevant logic for the "cracking" of the anagrams are isolated in class `AnagramHelper.swift`.
   An instance of `AnagramHelper` is instantiated for every new inputphrase.
+- The `md5`s of the generated anagrams are simply output to Xcode terminal, and a simple filter there will reveal the desired md5 - if found ;)